fitzystrikesagain/streaming-nanodegree/lessons/data_ingestion/2_apache_kafka/NOTES.md

 * [Apache Documentation on Producer Configuration](https://kafka.apache.org/documentation/#producerconfigs)
 * [confluent-kafka-python Producer class](https://docs.confluent.io/current/clients/confluent-kafka-python/index.html?highlight=serializer#producer)

+## Consumer Basics

-Consumer Basics Kafka consumers subscribe to one or more Topics.
+Kafka consumers subscribe to one or more Topics.
 Subscribing to a non-existent Topics will create it with default settings.
 Automatic topic creation can be disabled in the Consumer topic configuration, but Consumers should first assert a Topic doesn’t exist before trying to subscribe to it.
 Once a Consumers subscribes to a Topic, it will poll the Topic for data.
 Just like the Producer, the Consumer’s data queue can be configured by length, time, and size.

 * `client.id` is an optional setting which is useful in debugging/limiting resources
-* Poll for data to read from Kafka Topic using the following methods:
+* Poll for data to read from Kafka Topic using the `poll` or `consume` methods
-    * `poll`
-    * `consume`

 ### Consumer Offsets